One of the great myths about General Lee was that he was well liked or popular. Let’s look at his funeral for some insight in how that came to be.

 Read that again: “Lee was conscious of being perceived as a ‘monster’ by citizens…”

-Indeed, prohibited from taking any public office or even being able to vote in elections, this monster squirreled himself away into obscurity where he would continue facilitating terrorism against American families.
+Indeed, prohibited from taking any public office or even being able to vote in elections, this “monster” who murdered his own family and murdered his fellow citizens squirreled himself away into obscurity where he would continue facilitating his brand of terrorism against American families.